xitonix/trubka/README.md

 # Environment Variables

 It is possible to ask trubka to read the cli flags from the system environment variables.
 The flags must be in `TRUBKA_FLAG_NAME` format.
 For example the value of `--proto-root` parameter can be read from `TRUBKA_PROTO_ROOT` if it's provided.

+Using environment variables is very useful in a multi-environment workspace.

 **NOTE**